techhazard/remote-gaming/Readme.md

 I did more-or-less the same setup, connectivity-wise, and am now able to connect with my PC!

 This is essentially the same setup as the blogpost, but you'll use the `steaming`
 script instead of `up.sh` and `down.sh`.
-It will probably work for the AWS setup as well.
+It will probably work for the AWS setup as well

 ## REQUIREMENTS
 - server: a windows PC, reachable via port-forwarding